JuliaDiff/ChainRules.jl/docs/src/index.md

 ```
 In the bad example `foo(x)` gets computed eagerly, and all that the thunk is doing is wrapping the already calculated result in a function that returns it.

-### Becareful of using Adjoing when you mean Transpose
+### Be careful with using Adjoint when you mean Transpose

 Rember for complex numbers `a'` (i.e. `adjoint(a)`) takes the complex conjugate.
 Instead you probably want `transpose(a)`.